By Dave Solberg

 We did a remodel of a 2003 Winnebago Brave with new flooring and furniture.
 In the process, we took out the sofa and dinette in the slide room as well as the driver and passenger chairs.
 We had a custom-made smaller table/computer station installed with chairs and a leather sofa with air bed.

 Here you can see the slide room where the old dinette had been.
-We had to pull off some of the plywood as a customized table was added somewhere down the line and glued to the wall.
+We had to pull off some of the plywood as a customized table was added somewhere along the line and glued to the wall.

 Fastening to the floor is fairly straightforward.
 There typically isn’t wiring or plumbing in the floor area.
 Plus, the top wood is typically 1/2” thick or more, so it is a solid fastening point.